How to publish your MSI and EXE setup applications in the Microsoft Store

 What you should know about publishing an E0 or MSI application to the Microsoft Store

-3. It must be available in one of the approx. 100 languages mentioned by Microsoft.
+3. Your application should support one of the 100+ languages recognized by Microsoft.

 NoteFor this article, we will use Hover as our MSI application.
 Hover is a free tool developed by Advanced Installer’s team that allows you to run natively installed applications inside an MSIX/App-V container.
 Download it here!